Measures against female genital mutilation

 E-learning on FGM

 As a professional, how can I raise the issue of FGM if I suspect that a child or woman is at risk or affected?
 What can I do in a suspected case?
 An e-learning provides information worth knowing and offers concrete recommendations for action.
 It is an e-learning from the Vienna Program for Women's Health; this has been adopted and adapted to Swiss conditions.
-The e-learning is currently only accessible in German; it is expected to be available also in French from August 2023.
+The e-learning is provided in two languages: German version and French version

 Reports and studies on FGM